How to create an Amazon Author Central Accounts? Maximise your income as an author or illustrator.

 - Author Central Amazon.com covering North America

 - Plate-forme Auteurs Amazon.fr covering France

 - 著者セントラル Amazon.co.jp covering Japan

 For each account you need to use the add books facility to add all of your books, regardless of language, hardback, paperback etc. sold on that domain individually.
-Also if you find a book authored or illustrated by you but does not have your name against it on Amazon you can use the contact centre to request for the book to be added to your Author Central page.
+Also if you find a book authored or illustrated by you but does not have your name against it on Amazon you can use the contact centre to ask for the book to be added to your Author Central page.
 Fortunately you can use the add books facility to search for books in your name or the authors’ or illustrators’ names that you have worked with on the book so you can add as many as possible to your Amazon pages which I will explain how to do in detail in a moment.

 The idea is when someone is shopping online on Amazon for one of your books they can click to see your Amazon Author page and see what other books you have done.
 They may end up buying more of your books if they, or their little one in the case of children’s picture books, loved the first one they bought.
 It just makes it easier for the potential customer to see more of your books.
 All this may increase book sales even by just a tiny bit.
-There is of course no way of knowing for sure unless there is a sudden jump in books sales immediately afterwards.
+There is of course no way of knowing for sure unless there is a sudden jump in book sales immediately afterwards.
 You’ve got to be in it to win it is my view.

 Right we can get started again ….
 First log into one of your Amazon Author Central accounts.
-Once you have logged into one of your accounts you should see the welcome page as per the screenshot below from Amazon.CO.UK.
+Once you have logged into one of your accounts you should see the welcome page as per the screenshot opposite from Amazon.CO.UK.
 The first step is to go to your books by selecting the “Books“ tab from the menu bar as shown in the screenshot.